Munroe-Meyer-Institute-VR-Laboratory/Biosensor-Framework/README.md

 `Install-Package Biosensor-Framework -Version 1.0.0`

 ### Unity Package
 The included Unity package includes the required DLLs, a test script, and an example output file.
+Follow this [link](https://docs.unity3d.com/Manual/upm-ui-local.html) for instructions on installing Unity packages that are located on disk.

 ### Testing Installation
 Once the package has been installed, this repo can be cloned to get the test [datasets](https://github.com/Munroe-Meyer-Institute-VR-Laboratory/Biosensor-Framework/tree/main/Dataset) and the [trained models](https://github.com/Munroe-Meyer-Institute-VR-Laboratory/Biosensor-Framework/tree/main/Trained%20Models).